LONGGUN FAQ

 • Precision threaded receiver and reamed pin holes

-We recommend a quality lubricant for the bolt and carrier rails of your rifle.
+We recommend a quality lubricant for the bolt and carrier rails of your rifle, such as our Ultima-Lube II Universal (part numbers 578-2, 578-4) or our Ultima-Lube Action Oil (part numbers 968-2, 968-4).

 Best results will be had from domestic, brass-cased ammunition.

-We suggest new USGI, Lancer, or Magpul magazines in 5.56X45 caliber.
+We suggest new USGI, Lancer, or Magpul magazines.

 If you feel a Wilson Combat component is defective, please return the component only to us using our Return Form.
 Shipping to Wilson Combat is the responsibility of the consumer.